Ray Janssen: Early life

-State legislature
+Nebraska Legislature

-Janssen was elected in 1992 to represent the 15th Nebraska legislative district.
-He was reelected in 1996, 2000, and 2004.
-He sat on the Revenue, Urban Affairs, and Building Maintenance committees and chaired the Revenue committee.
-In 2009, he was succeeded in the Legislature by his nephew, Charlie Janssen, who was elected to the 15th district seat in 2008.
+In 1992, when State Senator Lowell Johnson declined to seek re-election, Janssen was elected to succeed him in the 15th district.
+He was re-elected in 1996, 2000, and 2004.
+He served on the Revenue, Urban Affairs, and Building Maintenance committees and chaired the Revenue Committee.
+Janssen was term-limited in 2008, and was succeeded by his nephew, Charlie Janssen.